 Over the years, AAHR also supported many overseas campaigns including sending 30,000 aerograms to Brussels protesting the continued use of the LD-50 test, 10,000 aerograms to the President of the European Parliament protesting the failure by EEC to ban animal testing of cosmetics, support for BUAV’s “Paradise Lost” campaign about primates and the campaign against the plight of China’s Moon Bears milked for their bile.
 Local campaigns have included protests against the provision of pound dogs to research laboratories, use of the Fat-Tailed Dunnart (an Australian marsupial) in experiments about obesity, and a parade of giant rabbits with Draize-test damaged eyes through the streets of Sydney.

 In March 2005, the Australian Association for Humane Research underwent considerable change.
 After over 25 years of undoubted commitment and dedication to the cause, Ms Elizabeth Ahlston, founder and long term President, decided it was time to move on and HRA was handed over to a new Management Committee and relocated to Melbourne.
+From this point, HRA was led by Helen Marston, who retired in 2020 and sadly passed away in 2021.
+She will be remembered as an inspiring advocate for animals used in research.

 Sign up to our newsletter for all the latest news and SMS campaign alerts.